mehranhydary/bonkler-bidder-bot/README.md

 # Bonkler Bidder Bot

 The goal is to use this bot to make bids on Bonkler NFTs.
+The app is built with [nestjs](https://nestjs.com/).

 ## Description